Mexico–United States border: Trump administration

-On November 8, 2018, the Trump administration announced new rules to deny asylum to anyone who crosses into the United States illegally from any nation, at Trump's discretion.
+On November 8, 2018, the Trump administration announced new rules to deny asylum to anyone who crosses into the U.S. illegally from any nation, at Trump's discretion.
 This was based on the Supreme Court decision of Trump v.
 Hawaii and the presidential powers of the Immigration and Nationality Act of 1965.
-Trump signed a proclamation the next day to specify that people crossing the Mexican border illegally would not qualify for asylum; he called the march of migrants from Central America towards the United States a "crisis".
+Trump signed a proclamation the next day to specify that people crossing the Mexican border illegally would not qualify for asylum; he called the march of migrants from Central America towards the U.S. a "crisis".
 Civil rights groups strongly criticized the move, and several groups, including the Southern Poverty Law Center, the American Civil Liberties Union, and the Center for Constitutional Rights, filed a lawsuit in the U.S. District Court for the Northern District of California to challenge the proclamation.
 Judge Jon S. Tigar ruled in favor of the advocacy groups on November 20, 2018, placing an injunction on the administration to delay implementation of the rule.
-The administration appealed to the Ninth Circuit, where a divided 2-1 panel ruled that the new asylum rules were inconsistent with existing law and upheld the injunction.
+The administration appealed to the Ninth Circuit, where a divided 2–1 panel ruled that the new asylum rules were inconsistent with existing law and upheld the injunction.
 On December 21, 2018, the Supreme Court declined to hear the administration's challenge, leaving the injunction in place and preventing the asylum ban from being enforced.

 During the 2018 fiscal year, U.S. border agents arrested 107,212 people traveling in families, a record-high number.
 During the following five months (October 2018 through February 2019), that record was shattered by the arrest of 136,150 people traveling in families.
 On March 31, 2019, Trump threatened to close the border, cutting off trade between the countries.
-On April 4, Trump said that instead he would give Mexico a year to stop illegal drugs from coming into the United States.
-If this did not happen, he said tariffs on automobiles would be used first, and then closing of the border.
+On April 4, Trump said that instead he would give Mexico a year to stop illegal drugs from coming into the U.S. If this did not happen, he said tariffs on automobiles would be used first, and then closing of the border.

+During Donald Trump's 2024 presidential campaign and subsequent return to office in 2025, immigration policy at the U.S.–Mexico border has remained a central focus of his administration.
+Building on earlier initiatives, the administration has implemented a series of enforcement measures aimed at reducing unauthorized border crossings, enhancing border security infrastructure, and increasing deportations of undocumented individuals.
+These actions included executive orders to shut down legal entry appointment systems, suspend refugee admissions, deploy the military to the border, and reinstate policies such as "Remain in Mexico."